Middle Tennessee vs. Old Dominion NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Middle Tennessee's games this season have gone over 51 points six of nine times.
+- Middle Tennessee and its opponents have combined to score more than 51 points in six of nine games this season.

-- In 60% of Old Dominion's games this season (6/10), the teams combined to score more than Saturday's over/under of 51.
+- Old Dominion's games have gone over 51 points in six of 10 chances this season.

 - The combined points per game average of the two teams, 57.5, is 6.5 points more than Saturday's over/under.

-- These two squads surrender a combined 54.9 points per game, 3.9 more than this contest's over/under.
+- This contest's total is 3.9 points under the 54.9 these two squads combine to give up per game in 2021.

-- The average total in Blue Raiders games this season is 57.6, 6.6 points above Saturday's total of 51.
+- The average total in Blue Raiders games this season is 57.6, 6.6 points more than Saturday's over/under of 51.

-- The 51-point total for this game is 4.0 points below the 55.0 points per game average total in Monarchs games this season.
+- The 51-point over/under for this game is 4.0 points below the 55.0 points per game average total in Monarchs games this season.

 Middle Tennessee Stats and Trends